India's COVID-19 cases dip from peak, calls for shutdown mount | Health

 "This is not the time to be lenient," Delhi chief minister Arvind Kejriwal said on Sunday.
 "This phase is so tough, this wave is so dangerous, so many people are dying...the priority at this hour is to save lives," he said in a televised address.

 Late on Sunday, the northern state of Uttarakhand said it would impose a curfew from Tuesday until May 18, just days after mass religious gatherings held in the state became virus super spreading events.
-Shops selling fruits, vegetables, and dairy items will stay open for some hours in the morning, while malls, gyms, theatres, bars, and liquor shops are among the enterprises that will be shut, the government said.
+Shops selling essential food items will stay open for some hours in the morning, while malls, gyms, theatres, bars, and liquor shops are among the enterprises that will be shut, the government said.

+Measures announced by India's central bank last week for relief to lenders and borrowers during the new devastating wave of infections will only delay the stress for financial institutions, Fitch Ratings said.
+Fitch said disruptions could persist longer and spread further than its baseline case scenario, especially in case of more regional lockdowns or one nationwide, adding that a drop in April-May activity would delay recovery.

-Organizers of the popular and lucrative Indian Premier League (IPL) cricket tournament conceded the remaining games will have to be played overseas after they suspended the contest over the virus this month.
+Organizers of the popular and lucrative Indian Premier League (IPL) cricket tournament conceded the remaining games would have to be played overseas after having suspended the contest over the virus this month.
 Global support, in the form of oxygen cylinders and concentrators, ventilators, and other medical gear, has poured in.

 On Monday, U.S. company Eli Lilly and Co said it signed licensing deals with Indian drugmakers, such as Cipla Ltd, Lupin, and Sun Pharma to make and sell its arthritis drug baricitinib for the treatment of COVID-19 patients.
-India's drug regulator has approved the drug for restricted emergency use in combination with remdesivir for hospitalized adult sufferers in need of supplemental oxygen.
+India's drug regulator has approved the drug for restricted emergency use in combination with remdesivir for hospitalized adult sufferers requiring oxygen.

-By Sunday, the world's largest vaccine-producing nation had fully vaccinated just over 34.3 million, or only 2.5%, of its population of about 1.35 billion, government data shows.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)